ows-cloud/apps/calendar_event_matrix/readme/DESCRIPTION.rst

 A child event may only have attendees who are present in the parent event.
 The use case for a child event is a responsibility related to the parent event, e.g. a meal duty related to a meal.

+The controllers are copied and not adapted to this module yet (work in progress).